MODULE: TotalLipSync v0.6

 How to use

-• Create the lip sync data files for the speech clips.
+• Create the lip sync tracking data files for the speech clips.
 You can use one of these tools (personally I would recommend Papagayo for manual tracking, and Rhubarb for automatic lip syncing, but the Lip Sync Manager plugin is good too):

-The filename of each sync file should be the same as the speech clip except for the extension, and you need to place them in your compiled game folder (by default, in a folder names "sync/" inside the game folder).
+The filename of each sync file should be the same as the speech clip except for the extension (following the AGS convention, so for the line cRoger.SaySync("&8 Hi!"); you might have voice audio file ROGE8.OGG and corresponding sync file ROGE8.DAT), and you need to bundle them with the game (by default, in a folder names "sync/" inside the project folder, and add this folder to the "Package custom data folder(s)" setting under General settings | Compiler).

 • Create the speech animation for your character(s), with different animation frames for the different phonemes (see below), and set it as their speech view.
+Frame 0 should be the "silent" frame used when not speaking (like in the default AGS setup).

 • Download and import the TotalLipSync module into your AGS project.